acronis/go-authkit/README.md

 )

 type IntrospectionResult struct {
 	Active    bool   `json:"active"`
 	TokenType string `json:"token_type,omitempty"`
 	jwt.Claims
 }
 ```

 The Token Introspection endpoint may be configured statically or obtained from the OpenID Connect Discovery response (GET /.well-known/openid-configuration request for the issuer URL).
-In the case of the static configuration, gRPC could be used instead of HTTP for the introspection request (see [idp_token.proto](./idptoken/idp_token.proto) for details).
+In case of the static configuration, gRPC could be used instead of HTTP for the introspection request (see [idp_token.proto](./idptoken/idp_token.proto) for details).

 `NewTokenIntrospector()` function creates an introspector that can be used to introspect access tokens.